Dulinag/Campus-Management-System-Client-Side/README.md

 - **View All Students**: List all students with options to add, edit, or delete.
 - **View Single Student**: Detailed information about a student and their campus affiliation.

-## API Integration
-Ensure the server-side application is running as this client makes API calls to fetch and manage data.

 ## Getting Started
 These instructions will guide you on how to get your project up and running on your local machine for development and testing purposes.